Keyhole-Koro/PoliTopics-C/readme.md

 # PoliTopics‑C

-A serverless application that fetches National Diet records, summarizes them with an LLM (Gemini), and stores results in DynamoDB.
+A serverless application that fetches National Diet records, summarizes them with an LLM (Gemini or Groq), and stores results in DynamoDB.
 Run logs are written to S3.
 The project uses **TypeScript** for Lambda code, **Terraform** for infrastructure, and supports both **local development** via LocalStack and **deployment to AWS**.

 ---